openairinterface/oai-cn5g-upf/README.md

 For information about supported features and capabilities, see the [Feature Set](docs/FEATURE_SET.md).

+For downlink buffering while a UE is paged (configuration, build dependency and limitations), see [Downlink Buffering and Paging](docs/PAGING.md).

 ## Contribution Requests

 Anyone is welcome to contribute to any part of the codebase and any network component.